openstack-archive/mogan-specs/specs/pike/approved/manage-existing-bms.rst

      'additionalProperties': False,
     }

 #.
-Add a new API that will list adoptable nodes which will include all needed
+Add a new API that will list manageable nodes which will include all needed
    informations when calling manage API.
 It may look like this::

    {
-    "adoptable_nodes": [
+    "manageable_nodes": [
         {
             "name": "test_server",
             "ports": [